monika/monika.dev/src/projects/oakcatvidfest.md

 tags: project
 displayOrder: 5
 title: Oakland Internet Cat Video Festival
-intro: A fundraiser event for the East Bay SPCA, bringing the Internet Cat Video Festival to Oakland, California.
+intro: A marketing site and digital event program for the Oakland Internet Cat Video Festival on behalf of the Great Wall of Oakland and the East Bay SPCA.
 role: Front-end Development, Interaction Design
 ---